Mogford, Mudford, Mugford, Mutford

 The surname Mugford

-is thought to be derived from the name of a place in Somerset which no longer exists.
+and its variants are thought by some to be derived from the name of a place in Somerset, England, which no longer exists, but to my knowledge this idea has never been tested in the peer-reviewed academic literature.
+There seems little doubt, however, that the name originated from the name of a place; the question is Which Place?
 In 1881 England, Mugford families were known to have lived mostly in the southwest, especially Devon, Cornwall and Somerset

 By participating in this project,